cgnobrega/LocalEats/README.md

 ## COMP 325 Final Project for Pierce Gillim and Celeste Nobrega

 ## localeats.db
 This contains our database file in SQLite, created and manipulated in DB browser.
 We do not have any formal SQL files, only scratch files to test queries.
-All interactive queries and code are contained in ***insert python file name here***
+All interactive queries and code are contained in localeats.py

-## ***localEats.py***
+## localEats.py
 This contains our python code and database front end.
 This is the code and interface used to interact with our database.

 ## LocalEats_Final_Report.pdf